 - Rust stains under a toilet-bowl rim sometimes yield to laundry bleach -- be sure to protect your hands with rubber gloves.
 Rub off truly stubborn stains with extra-fine steel wool or with wet-dry sandpaper (available at hardware stores).

-- Chemical toilet-bowl cleaners should never be used to clean the bathtub or sink; the chemicals will ruin the finish.
+- You should not use chemical toilet bowl cleaners to clean the bathtub or sink; the chemicals will ruin the finish.

-Once the toilet is clean, your work in the bathroom is done.
+Once the toilet is clean, you're done in the bathroom.
 But remember, you'll have to start the whole process over again in another week or so.